xapp-ai/documentation/help/use-cases.md

 - **24/7 Automated Responses**: Our technology provides continuous response to customer inquiries, ensuring consistent engagement.
 - **Lead Information Capture**: Capable of detecting when a customer intends to get in touch, and efficiently captures their contact information.
+ - **Scheduling**: Advanced AI features available to streamline bookings including automated field selection and smart capacity planning.

 #### Key Channels

 - Website Chat
-- Google Business Messages Chat
+- Reserve with Google

 ## Answer Questions